Cassius Marsh: Jacksonville Jaguars

 Marsh signed with the Jacksonville Jaguars on April 6, 2020.
-He was released on October 15, 2020.
+He was released by the Jaguars on October 15.

 Indianapolis Colts

 On October 24, 2020, Marsh was signed to the practice squad of the Indianapolis Colts.
-He was elevated to the active roster on November 12, November 21, and November 28 for the team's weeks 10, 11, and 12 games against the Tennessee Titans, Green Bay Packers, and Titans, and reverted to the practice squad after each game.
+He was elevated to the active roster on November 12, November 21, and November 28 for the team's Weeks 10, 11, and 12 games against the Tennessee Titans (twice) and Green Bay Packers, and reverted to the practice squad after each game.

 Pittsburgh Steelers

 On December 9, 2020, Marsh was signed by the Pittsburgh Steelers off the Colts' practice squad.
 He was placed on the reserve/COVID-19 list by the team on January 2, 2021, and activated five days later.

 On March 24, 2021, Marsh was re-signed by the Steelers to a one-year contract.
-He was released on August 31, 2021.
+He was released by Pittsburgh on August 31.

 Chicago Bears

-On November 3, 2021, Marsh was signed to the Chicago Bears practice squad.
-On November 19, 2021, Marsh was signed to the active roster.
+On November 3, 2021, Marsh was signed to the Chicago Bears' practice squad.
+On November 19, Marsh was signed to the active roster.
+In his first game as a Bear, on Monday Night Football against the Steelers, Marsh sacked Ben Roethlisberger late to force fourth down and celebrated by doing a spinning jump kick before glancing at the Pittsburgh bench.
+Referee Tony Corrente penalized him for taunting.
+As Marsh returned to the Bears sideline, he collided with Corrente as the latter seemingly stepped backward into him.
+The penalty gave the Steelers a first down and allowed them to burn more time, eventually leading to a 29–27 win.
+Corrente defended the flag because Marsh "posture[d] in such a way that I felt he was taunting them", while Marsh insisted it was "just bad timing" and claimed Corrente hip checked him.
+The NFL subsequently fined him $5,972 for unsportsmanlike conduct.

 He was placed on injured reserve on December 10.

+Retirement

+After not playing since 2021, Marsh formally announced his retirement on June 11, 2026.
+He signed a one-day contract with the Seahawks as the team with whom he began his career.